fgr101/SpeakingCards/README.md

 # SpeakingCards

-This easy software creates random topics for speaking activities with English students.
+This simple software creates random topics for speaking activities with English students.
 Each topic has 4 interesting questions that can spark debates between the teacher and students